 What was the most difficult sound to conquer on the project?

 The vocals on “Hope” are probably the element that took the most finessing.
 Because of licensing issues we ended up having to re-record the vocals from an old house tune with a new vocalist.
 I am pretty inexperienced with using raw vocals, so I had to learn a few things about vocal processing.
 I took the new recordings and tried to match the sound of the original 1995 acapella as closely as possible, using tape emulation, delay, reverb, eq, distortion, noise layers, etc. I feel like I actually got really close in the end.
 It was difficult, but a fun exercise.

 Do you have any unique studio habits?

-What is next for ZEKE BEATS?
+What is next for EPROM?